 KYDS employs a team of passionate, approachable and professional clinicians who provide individual counselling support, and outreach education services, to our clients.
 From time to time, KYDS also takes on placement counsellors and youth workers, who volunteer their time at KYDS, as part of the supervised placement hours required for them to obtain full qualifications in their chosen fields.

 Ed Lewin is a provisionally registered psychologist.
 Ed has been a workshop facilitator at KYDS since 2013, and completed his provisional placement hours here whilst studying his Masters of Professional Psychology.
-Upon completion of his studies in 2017, became a permanent member of the team.
+Upon completion of his studies in 2017, he became a permanent member of the team.
 Based at our Lindfield centre, Ed is available to see clients on Tuesdays and Thursdays.

 Paula Sinclair is passionate about KYDS and about guiding young people and their families through difficult times.
 With many years experience working with adolescents as a high school teacher, mentor and life coach, Paula holds post-graduate qualifications in Psychology and Counselling.
 Warm and supportive, with a strong creative flair, Paula sees clients on Mondays and Fridays at Lindfield, is involved in our early intervention programs for schools, and is a member of the Australian Counselling Association.

 Alice Cheok has been with us for a number of years, initially in a volunteer role, and more recently joining our permanent staff team.
 Arriving in Australia as a 12-year old refugee, growing up in Adelaide, Alice has personally straddled the cross-cultural divide many of our clients face.
 Alice holds tertiary qualifications in both science and counselling, is an accomplished speaker and workshop presenter, seeing clients at KYDS Hornsby on Mondays, and Lindfield on Fridays.